Can data privacy laws keep up with technology?

 In this case, the plaintiff signed up for the NBA’s digital newsletter to access exclusive videos available only on its website.
 By doing so, he prompted the website to track his interactions on the site and share his personal data without his consent.
 The plaintiff argued that by subscribing to access video content, he qualified as a “subscriber of goods or services” and therefore, was a “consumer” under the VPPA’s protection.

 This dismissal is significant because it broadens the definitions of "subscriber" and "consumer,” reflecting an evolving interpretation by the courts.
-The court also found that "goods or services" under the VPPA are not limited to audiovisual content but may also include services such as online newsletters.
+The court also found that "goods or services" under the VPPA are not limited to audiovisual content but may also include services such as online newsletters as long as the newsletter is related to a business and contains video content.

-However, it’s worth mentioning that there is still a split in authority on this issue among courts.
 For instance, in Salazar v.
 Paramount Global, which is awaiting appeal in the Sixth Circuit, and Gardner v.
 MeTV, which is pending appeal in the Seventh Circuit, lower courts dismissed VPPA claims, determining that signing up for a newsletter did not make the plaintiff a "subscriber of goods or services" without subscription to audiovisual content.

 Additionally, various district courts seem to have adopted narrower interpretations, dismissing VPPA claims unless plaintiffs explicitly demonstrated they watched pre-recorded video content on the defendant’s platform or passed a six-factor test derived from an Eleventh Circuit decision.